FarhadPishgar/MatchThem/README.md

 The output of the `with()` function will be saved in an object of the `mira` class.
 The `print()` and `summary()` functions can be used to review detailed descriptions of these objects.

 ### Pooling the Treatment Effect Size Estimates
-The [`MatchThem`](https://cran.r-project.org/package=MatchThem) package and one of its functions, `pool()`, provides the tools to easily pool the obtained treatment effect estimates from complete data analyses according to Rubin’s rules.
+The [`MatchThem`](https://cran.r-project.org/package=MatchThem) package and one of its functions, `pool()`, provides the tools to easily pool the obtained treatment effect size estimates from data analyses according to Rubin’s rules.

 The output of the `pool()` function will be saved in an object of the `mipo` class.
 The `print()` and `summary()` functions can be used to review detailed descriptions of these objects.

 ## Acknowledgments
 The logo for this package, [a trip to the Arctic](https://dribbble.com/shots/1652911-A-trip-to-the-Arctic), was designed and kindly provided by Max Josino (check his [website](http://maxjosino.co/) and [Dribble](https://dribbble.com/maxjosino) to see his beautiful works).

-I would like to thank the CRAN team members for their comments and technical support.
+I would like to thank the CRAN team members for their technical support and Noah Greifer (University of North Carolina at Chapel Hill) for his invaluable comments on the package performance.
 This package relies on the [`Amelia`](https://cran.r-project.org/package=Amelia), [`MatchIt`](https://cran.r-project.org/package=MatchIt), [`mice`](https://cran.r-project.org/package=mice), and [`WeightIt`](https://cran.r-project.org/package=WeightIt) packages.
 Please cite their reference manuals and vignettes in your work besides citing reference manual and vignette of this package.

 ## Authors
 Farhad Pishgar